-Provided, however, that nothing in this act contained shall prohibit the sale to, purchase by, or possession of such firearms by police departments and members thereof, sheriffs, and eity marshals, or the military or naval forces of this State or of the United States for use in the discharge of their official duties.
+Provided, however, that nothing in this act contained shall prohibit the sale to, purchase by, or possession of such firearms by police departments and members thereof, sheriffs, and city marshals, or the military or naval forces of this State or of the United States for use in the discharge of their official duties.

-Stats.
+Btats.
 1927, p.
-988.
+938.

 SEC.
-3. Section 2 of said act is hereby amended to read as follows:
+3.

+as follows: